Shoes and Sandals for Healthy Feet

 For men:

-Make no mistake about it: the shoes and sandals you wear on a daily basis do impact the health of your joints over a lifetime.
+Please remember: the shoes and sandals that you choose to wear on a daily basis have significant impact on the health of your joints over a lifetime.
 Consider that the average person walks around 5 miles per day, translating to 8,000 to 10,000 steps every day.
 Multiply this by decades, and it becomes obvious that it makes sense to invest in quality shoes that provide a good blend of support and stability.

 Please Rate This